 What are the most common browsers?

-According to Wikipedia, here are the 2019 top browsers:
+According to Wikipedia, here are some of the top browsers:

 - Google Chrome